Sierra Club Canada: History

+Background

 As of 2023, the Sierra Club Canada Foundation is involved in a number of high-profile campaigns, for example, playing a central role in an international campaign against Equinor's proposed offshore oil projects such as the Bay du Nord oil project in Canada, and a role in a campaign against the Line 5 oil pipeline.
 The SCCF is also part of court challenge against the Bay du Nord oil project.
 In 2022 the organization and its members helped win an expanded plastic ban in Canada to include exports of plastic items.

 At the local level its chapters are involved in a number of initiatives from opposing coal mining and power and advocating for renewable energy democracy in the Atlantic Chapter, to monitoring air quality and planting trees in Ontario.
 The Ottawa-based Breath Easy program of the Ontario Chapter was responsible for providing air quality monitors to CBC News journalists during the Canada convoy protest, which showed that PM 2.5 air pollution levels (pollution which can have serious health effects and can make its way into people's homes) ranged from four to eight times higher than normal for the area.

 The Prairie Chapter works on issues such as wetland and grassland conservation and community gardens, while the Quebec Chapter works to counter fossil fuel projects, raise local community environmental awareness, and works with municipalities to advance conservation efforts to protect migratory birds.
 The Youth Chapter of the organization, based throughout the country, runs a podcast which has interviewed prominent Canadian political figures such as Elizabeth May, Laurel Collins, and Monique Pauzé.

 The Wild Child outdoor education programs of the SCCF have gotten children outdoors for thousands of hours in Alberta, PEI, Nova Scotia.